Last updated on July 6, 2022

 The new, much larger and grander building was opened on 30 August 1872 by the arrival from Gastein (by train, of course) of what had recently become the German emperor Wilhelm I. As it was being built, the station had suddenly gone from being “just” a Prussian rail station to being the main transport hub of the new German capital, and both emperor and Reich chancellor Bismarck had shown great interest in the building process.

 At the time of opening, however, it hadn’t been entirely finished yet: the platform the aging Emperor alighted on was the only one completed.
 The royal waiting rooms were ready, but Wilhelm traipsed through them without looking to reach – of all things – a horse-drawn coach that was to transport him to his city palace.
 Common travelers had to wait for a few months more until the station was opened to them as well, on November 1st.

 Once finished, the new building was certainly an improvement.
 Much bigger than the old station, it offered far better waiting rooms and facilities.
 And, of course, it looked like a proper place to arrive in a city that was increasingly beginning to regard itself as an international metropolis.

 However, it also copied some of earlier stations’ shortcomings.
 The ornate, neo-renaissance front was useless for departing passengers, who needed to enter at the right of the building.
-This section also contained the ticket and baggage offices, and the waiting rooms for four classes of passengers.Confusingly, there were in fact five classes: four regular ones, and “mail class”.
-Yes, it was possible to mail yourself to a destination in a mail car.
-In particular children would often … Continue reading Arriving passengers could leave the stations through the front or the left side, where a large space was reserved for coaches to carry the travelers to their destination in the city.
+This section also contained the ticket and baggage offices, and the waiting rooms for four classes of passengers.4 Arriving passengers could leave the stations through the front or the left side, where a large space was reserved for coaches to carry the travelers to their destination in the city.